tilt-dev/tilt.build/blog/_posts/2019-08-15-why-does-kubernetes-development-suck.md

 The problem comes when you want to run code/Kubernetes configs on multiple of these clusters because they each have their own… let’s call them quirks.
 They don’t behave identically to one another, or identically to a real Kubernetes cluster.
 I won’t enumerate these discrepancies here, but I’ll refer to this problem throughout this blog post when discussing thorny issues like networking and authentication.

 There’s no tool I’m aware of that solves these problems aside from just doing your development in a real Kubernetes cluster in the cloud, which is the way I prefer to work these days.
+If you're in the market for a local dev cluster we recently published a [guide to choosing a dev cluster](https://docs.tilt.dev/choosing_clusters.html) to help make sense of all the options.

 ## Permissions/Authentication
 If you’re developing software on Kubernetes, you’re probably using Kubernetes in production.
 If you’re using Kubernetes in production, you probably have locked down authentication settings.
 For example, a common set up is to only allow your developers to access to create/edit objects in one namespace.
 To do this you need a bunch of things set up: